-Data breach?
-Product recall?
-Legal notice required?
-Sometimes you have no choice but to email everyone—including people who unsubscribed years ago.
+Data breach notification.
+Product recall.
+Legal notice.
+Sometimes you have to email everyone, including people who unsubscribed years ago.

-Here's how to send those high-stakes, legally mandated emails without tanking your sender reputation, based on M3AAWG's industry best practices.
+You need to send these high-stakes, legally mandated emails without destroying your sender reputation.
+This guide follows M3AAWG's industry best practices to get you through it.

 Quick Summary: What You Need to Know

-Mandated emails are the exception to every email marketing rule.
-You're required by law to send them, even to people who hate getting emails from you.
-Do this wrong, and you'll damage your reputation for months.
-Do it right, and you'll get through the crisis with minimal impact.
+Mandated emails break every email marketing rule.
+You have to send them by law, even to people who hate getting emails from you.
+Get this wrong and your reputation suffers for months.
+Get it right and you minimize the damage.

 The golden rule: Treat mandated emails as emergency communications, not marketing opportunities.